HSCT Choices booklet

 Stage 1

-Growth factor and chemotherapy medications (delivered by infusion) are given to help stem cells to become mobile and move from bone marrow to the general bloodstream.
+Growth factor and chemotherapy medications are delivered by infusion.
+These are administered to help your stem cells become mobilised so that they move from bone marrow to the general bloodstream.

 Stage 2

-When there are enough stem cells present in your bloodstream (usually a few days after the mobilisation), the stem cells are then collected from the blood.
-This will involve being connected to a machine that will gather and separate your stem cells and return blood to your body.
+When there is enough stem cells present in your bloodstream, which is usually a few days after the mobilisation process, the stem cells are then collected from your blood.
+This will involve you being connected to a machine that will gather and separate your stem cells and return the blood to your body.

 Stage 3